IBM-Cloud/gp-java-tools/gp-maven-plugin.md

 ### <a name="TOC-Usage-Credentials"></a>Specifying Globalization Pipeline Service Credentials

 The plugin requires *service instance administrator* credentials for a Globalization Pipeline service instance.
+Please refer [Quick Start Guide](https://github.com/IBM-Bluemix/gp-common#quick-start-guide) to see how to get service credentials information of your Globalization Pipeline instance.

 There are two ways to specify the service credentials.

 #### JSON file